 Impact on everyday life.

-When considering your eligibility for the NDIS, the NDIA will assess your ability to carry out everyday activities in six areas of life:
+When considering your eligibility, the NDIS will assess your ability to carry out everyday activities in six areas of life:

 This includes being understood in spoken, written or sign language, understanding others and your ability to express what you need.